yogesh-valiya/docker-magento/README.md

 ### Set Up Docker

 1. Install Docker as described [here](#install-docker).
-2. Update `DOCUMENT_ROOT` value in `.env` file with absolute path of the codebase parent directory.
+2. Update `CODEBASE_PARENT_DIRECTORY` value in `.env` file with absolute path of the codebase parent directory.
     1. Later on all the codebase will be inside this directory.
     2. This directory will be accessible inside the container at `/var/www/html/`.
 3. Run docker build command